 Americans typically view Labor Day as the official end of summer and a free day off from work.
 But have you ever stopped to think about who was behind it?
 And why is it celebrated in early September?

-Easter's around the corner -- might be time to brush up on your holiday knowledge.
-Learn all about this springtime celebration, from its origins to the (often wacky) worldwide variations on its observance.
+Learn all about the springtime celebration of Easter, from its origins to the (often wacky) worldwide variations in its observance.

 What does "Old Lang Sign" mean?
 I always hear people singing it on New Year's Eve, but no one seems to know what it means!